 Hunger is an easy enough concept to imagine.
 Most people in the world have experienced it at some level or maybe even gone an entire day without food.
 But what is hunger at a global level?
-When hunger is discussed as an issue, there is a major gap between the conception of hunger and how those without access to food experience hunger.
-In the end, hunger is a systemic problem in people’s lives; those who suffer from hunger are unable to consistently achieve proper nutrition and face food insecurity.
+When starvation and malnutrition are discussed, there is a major gap between the conception of hunger and how those without access to food experience it.
+In the end, hunger is a systemic problem in people’s lives; those who suffer from it are unable to consistently achieve proper nutrition and face food insecurity.

 Facts and Figures

 Hunger still affects more than 800 million world citizens.
 This number reflects about one in every nine people worldwide.
-Hunger is most common in developing countries, where 12.9 percent of the population suffers from undernourishment.
-The continent of Asia contains the highest number of hungry people, while Sub-Saharan Africa has the highest prevalence of hunger – one person in every four faces undernourishment.
+Starvation and malnutrition are most common in developing countries, where 12.9 percent of the population suffers from undernourishment.
+The continent of Asia contains the highest number of hungry people, while Sub-Saharan Africa has the highest prevalence of malnutrition – one person in every four faces undernourishment.

 Famine: Extreme Hunger

 The most extreme cases of hunger on a public scale are famines, where an excess of deaths occurs as a result of starvation or hunger-induced diseases.
-These diseases are often preventable with a proper diet, but although there is an excess of food worldwide, the hunger originates in that food being inaccessible.
+These diseases are often preventable with a proper diet, but although there is an excess of food worldwide, starvation and malnutrition originate in that food being inaccessible.
 Lack of access is often caused by a insufficient funding and war within an area, as seen in the South Sudan famine declared by the U.N. in February of 2017.

 In daily life for undernourished people, hunger takes the form of reduced meals.
 In 2011, a drought in a Kenyan herding community caused sickly animals.
 As a result of not being able to afford enough to eat, one woman’s family was forced to cut back to just one or two meals per day as opposed to three.
 They also could no longer afford “luxuries” like milk.
 Even with access to water, there is no money to buy food if crops and animals cannot produce.